ABenassi87/ngx-text-diff/projects/ngx-text-diff/README.md

 ## Build the NgxTextDiff module

 Run `ng build ngx-text-diff` to build the library.
 The build artifacts will be stored in the `dist/ngx-text-diff` directory.
-Use the `--prod` flag for a production build.

 ## Credits